Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Introduction

-This paper presents, to the best of our knowledge, the first diffusion-based model for MRF image reconstruction.
-We train a conditional DDPM model to generate restored MRF image timeseries from initial gridding reconstructions, which suffer from aliasing artifacts due to accelerated MRF acquisitions.
+This paper presents, to the best of our knowledge, the first diffusion-based model for MRF reconstruction to enable efficient multi-parametric estimations of T1 and T2 relaxation maps from highly accelerated acquisitions.
+Our approach, coined as MRF-IDDPM, is trained as a conditional DDPM model to generate restored MRF image time series from initial gridding reconstructions, which suffer from significant aliasing artifacts due to accelerated MRF acquisitions.
 Evaluated on in-vivo brain scans data, we show that the proposed approach outperforms established deep learning and compressed sensing MRF algorithms in terms of image reconstruction and quantitative mapping accuracies.
 Additionally, the probabilistic nature of DDPM allows us to generate multiple sample reconstructions given an input and produce a variance map to visualize reconstruction uncertainties.
-To address the computational challenges associated with training diffusion models on high-dimensional MRF data, we employed a subspace dimensionality reduction approach from~\cite{mcgivney2014svdmrf} to temporally compress the MRF image timeseries, enabling the diffusion process to operate within a reduced latent space.
+To address the computational challenges associated with training diffusion models on high-dimensional MRF data, we employed a subspace dimensionality reduction approach from~\cite{mcgivney2014svdmrf} to temporally compress the MRF image time series, enabling the diffusion process to operate within a reduced latent space.
 We further implemented a patch-based processing pipeline to efficiently handle the spatial dimensions of data, enabling training and reconstruction on modest GPUs with limited memory and reasonable runtimes.

+The rest of the manuscript is structured as follows: in Section~\ref{sec:preliminaries} we provide the preliminaries for our method, which is then described in more details in Section~\ref{sec:the_algorithm}.
+Numerical evaluations and comparisons with baselines techniques are provided in Section~\ref{sec:experiments}, alongside the results of ablation studies and a discussion of limitations and future directions.
+Our conclusions are provided in Section~\ref{sec:conclusions}.